 Lauren ewald | Co-Director of VermilliRUN

-Born and raised in Virginia Beach, VA, Lauren attended Old Dominion University in Norfolk, Virginia receiving her Bachelor's Degree in Psychology in 2014.
+Born and raised in Virginia Beach, VA, Lauren attended Old Dominion University in Norfolk, Virginia receiving her Bachelor's Degree in Psychology.
 She relocated to Charlotte, NC with her husband, Scott, just before welcoming their daughter, Ava, into the world.
 Lauren is a stay-at-home mother who also serves as the Social Committee Chair of the Vermillion Homeowners Association hosting dozens of resident events for the Vermillion community in Huntersville throughout the year.
 She volunteered to serve as Chair of the Vermillion Social Committee to give back to the amazingly kind and generous residents of the Vermillion community whom have become like family.
 Thrilled to be part of the effort to bring to life the VermilliRUN for the first time in 2018, Lauren understands and appreciates the benefits of community involvement and outreach.
 Through partnerships with local charities and businesses and with the help of her fellow Vermillion neighbors and friends, she is excited to once again host the VermilliRUN and to honor the memory of Brian Bowman.